The local high-end home sale market closed out 2018 with a deal that topped $2 million and another tied to a member of a prominent Richmond family.

 Charlotte Rene Woods

 Charlotte joined BizSense as a reporter in summer 2018 after earning a masters degree in journalism from VCU and a bachelor’s from The New School in New York City.
-She can be reached at [email protected].
+Send news tips to [email protected].